Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/README.md

 **File name:** DataPreprocessing.py

-**Contents:** This file contains code to import and standardize the data sets.
+*Contents:* This file contains code to import and standardize the data sets.
 The code removes features that are not useful for regression and provides an option to standardize the data.
 We call the functions in this file before we implement the LMS-Coreset algorithm.

-*Related Files:* AdjustData.py and StandardizeSplit.py
+**Related Files:** AdjustData.py and StandardizeSplit.py

 *Contents:* DataPreprocessing.py imports and calls functions from these files.
 The AdjustData.py cleans the data and removes features(if necessary) that are not useful for regression.
 StandardizeSplit.py contains a standardizing and a data split function(test/train).

-### 2. LMS-Coreset Algorithm Function:
+### 2. LMS-Coreset Algorithm Functions:

+**Folder Name:** Code

-**File names:** ENTER HERE
+**File names:** 208 Final Project-Algorithm1,2.ipynb,

-**Contents:**  These files contain the functions for the LMS-Coreset algorithm(algorithms 1,2, and 5).
-The function returns the method coreset.
+*Contents:* These files contain the functions for the LMS-Coreset algorithm(algorithms 16, 1, 2, and 5).
+The functions return the LMS coreset.

 ### 3. Least-Mean-Square Solvers:

+**Folder Name:** Code

 **File name:** LeastSquaresFunctions.py

-**Contents:** This file contains functions to fit and test the LMS Solvers.
+*Contents:* This file contains functions to fit and test the LMS Solvers.
 This includes linear regression, ridge regression, lasso regresssion, and eleastic net regression.

-## Implementation steps
+## Implementation

 ### 4. Algorithm Implementation:

+**Folder Name:** Code

+**File names:** implementation.py

+*Contents:* This file contains code that implements the LMS coreset algorithm.

+### 5. Report And Results:

-**File names:** ENTER HERE
+**File names:** report.pdf

-**Contents:**  ENTER HERE
+*Contents:* This file contains the report for our project.
+The report includes methodologies and implementation results.

 ## Authors: